High Availability

 • Contextual cross-launch of external resources for investigating events

 In a high availability setup, we recommend you to use only the active peer to configure the external access to the database.
 When you configure the standby peer for external database access, it leads to frequent disconnections.
 To restore the connectivity, you must pause and resume the synchronization of the standby peer.
-For information on how to enable external database access to management centers, see Enabling External Access to the Database .
+For information on how to enable external database access to s, see Enabling External Access to the Database .

 Warning